stephenwf/metalsmith-engine-jstransformer/Readme.md

 $ npm install jstransformer-handlebars
 ```

-Since we're using jstransformer, and jstransformer is the default engine for metalsmith-in-place, we
-don't have to install `metalsmith-engine-jstransformer` separately.
-We also don't have to specify it
+Since jstransformer is the default engine for `metalsmith-in-place`, we don't have to install this
-in the configuration below.
-The only thing we have to specify is that we want to use
+engine separately or specify it in the configuration.

-`metalsmith-in-place`. `metalsmith-engine-jstransformer` will then detect which jstransformers you
+So we use `metalsmith-in-place` and `metalsmith-engine-jstransformer` will detect which
-have installed, and apply them when it encounters files with a matching extension.
+jstransformers you have installed and apply them.
 See
 [here](https://github.com/jstransformers/inputformat-to-jstransformer/blob/master/dictionary.json)
-for a list of extensions and the jstransformers they belong to.
+to see which extensions match to which jstransformers.

 ```javascript
 var metalsmith = require('metalsmith')